Virgil Brennan

 Virgil Paul Brennan, DFC, DFM (6 March 1920 – 13 June 1943), also known as Paul Brennan, was an Australian aviator and flying ace of the Second World War.
 Enlisting in the Royal Australian Air Force in November 1940, he briefly served in the European Theatre before transferring to Malta.
 Over the next five months, Brennan was officially credited with the destruction of 10 Axis aircraft from a total of twenty-four operational sorties.
 Reposted to England, he was assigned as a flying instructor and collaborated in the writing of Spitfires over Malta, a book about his experiences on the island.
-Returning to Australia during 1943, Brennan was killed in a flying accident at Garbutt, Queensland, in June that year.
+Returning to Australia in 1943, Brennan was killed in a flying accident at Garbutt, Queensland, in June that year.

 Early life

 Brennan was born in Warwick, Queensland, on 6 March 1920 to Edgar James Brennan, a solicitor, and his wife Katherine (née O'Sullivan).
 He was educated at the Christian Brothers' School in Warwick, before moving on to Downlands College at Toowoomba and later Brisbane State High School.
 After leaving school, Brennan studied part-time at the University of Queensland, while simultaneously being employed as a law clerk in Brisbane.